Claude de Beauharnais (1680–1738)

-A brother, François de Beauharnois was intendant of New France from 1702 to 1705.
-Another brother, Charles de Beauharnois served as Governor of New France from 1726 to 1746.
+A brother, François, was intendant of New France from 1702 to 1705.
+Another brother, Charles, served as Governor of New France from 1726 to 1746.

 Claude de Beauharnois never resided in the colony but three times commanded the ships that restocked the troops in New France.

 Marriage and issue

 In 1713, Claude de Beauharnais married Renée Hardouineau (daughter of Pierre Hardouineau, seigneur de La Laudanière and his wife Renée Le Pays de Beauville).
 They had two children: